seeprogramming/banksphere/readme.md

 ### Day to day updates/tasks

+`21st December 2024`

+-   Create a middleware for unknown routes.
+-   Update rate limiter globally with role based approach.

 `20th December 2024`

 -   Created a logger for logging the api requests as well as errors, logs will saved inside logs folder, which will remove the logs automatically in 14 days.
--   Created a api requests rate limiter which will logs certain api's after continue calls.
+-   Created a api requests rate limiter which will logs certain api's after continue calls , it's a role based limiter.

 `19th December 2024`